mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ## What I did wrong

-This was Mallory's first review on the team, and I failed to account for the fact that receiving code review notes from a new person would make her feel judged.
-I should have [started out with only high-level notes](/human-code-reviews-1/#start-high-level-and-work-your-way-down) so that she didn't feel ambushed by critiques from me after every five lines of code.
+This was Mallory's first review on the team.
+I failed to consider that she might feel judged or defensive.
+I should have [started out with only high-level comments](/human-code-reviews-1/#start-high-level-and-work-your-way-down) so that she didn't feel ambushed by the large volume of notes.

 I should have done more to demonstrate that I wasn't there to obstruct her work, but rather help it move forward.
 I could have provided [code examples](/human-code-reviews-1/#be-generous-with-code-examples) or [called out the positives](#offer-sincere-praise) in her changelist.

 I allowed [my ego](/human-code-reviews-1/#never-say-you) to affect the review.
-I had spent the past year nursing this old pipeline back to health.
-Suddenly Mallory started futzing with it, but couldn't be bothered to take my concerns seriously?
-I took it as a personal insult, but my attitude was just as unproductive as an author who takes code criticism personally.
+I had spent the past year nursing this old system back to health.
+Suddenly there was a new person futzing with it, but they couldn't be bothered to take my concerns seriously?
+That attitude was counterproductive.
+I should have maintained the objective attitude I try to bring to all of my reviews.

 Finally, I allowed the stalemate to drag on too long.
-After a few rounds, it should have been clear to me that we were not making meaningful progress.
+After a few rounds, it should have been clear to me that we weren't making meaningful progress.
 I should have [made a drastic change](#handle-stalemates-proactively), such as meeting in person to address the deeper conflict or escalating to our manager.

 *[**Note to Samantha**: I feel like there's too much "I" in this section, but I'm not sure how to get rid of it.
 Suggestions?]*

 ## What Bob did right

 Bob's first move of [splitting up the review](#look-for-opportunities-to-split-up-large-reviews) was very effective.
 Recall that the review that had been stalled for three painful weeks.
-Suddenly, two pieces of code were checked in.
+Suddenly, two pieces of code were merged in.
 This made both Mallory and Bob feel good because it established concrete progress.
 There were still issues with the remaining chunk, but it became a smaller, easier to manage changelist.

 Bob [didn't try to strangle the review to perfection](#aim-to-bring-the-code-up-a-letter-grade-or-two).
-He likely recognized the same issues that I was screaming about, but he realized Mallory would be on the team awhile.
-His flexibility in the short positioned him to help Mallory improve quality in the long term.
+He likely recognized the same issues that I was screaming about, but realized Mallory would be on the team awhile.
+His flexibility in the short term positioned him to help Mallory improve quality in the long term.

 # Conclusion

 After I published the first half of this article, several readers took issue with the communication style I recommended.
 Some found it patronizing.
 Others worried that it was too indirect and risked miscommunication.

-This feedback is reasonable and expected.
-One person may read a terse review comment and judge it as brusque or rude.
-Another may deem the same comment as concise and efficient.
+That feedback is reasonable and expected.
+One person may find a terse review comment to be brusque or rude.
+Another may judge the same comment as concise and efficient.

-Code reviews require you to make choices — choices about what to look for, how to frame findings, when to approve.
-It's not important that you make *my* choices.
-It's important that you recognize there *are* choices.

-No one can hand you a recipe for perfect code reviews.
-The technniques that work best depend on the author's personality, your relationship to them, and your team's culture.
-You can hone your techniques by paying attention to results and thinking critically about them.
-When you encounter encounter tension in a review, take a step back to evaluate why it happened.
-If you feel unable to improve code quality to the level you want, try to determine the root cause.
-Keep looking for opportunities to improve your reviews.
+No one can hand you a recipe for a perfect code review.
+The technniques that work best will depend on the author's personality, your relationship to them, and your team's culture.
+You can hone your techniques by paying attention to your results and thinking critically about them.
+When you encounter tension in a review, take a step back to evaluate why it happened.
+Also pay attention to the quality of your reviews.
+If you feel unable to bring code to the standard you want, think about what aspects of the review process are hindering you.

 Good luck, and may your code reviews be human-like.

 # Further Reading

-Dr. Karl Wiegers is the only author I found who wrote about how social factors affect code reviews.
-He summarizes his views nicely in his article, ["Humanizing Peer Reviews"](http://www.processimpact.com/articles/humanizing_reviews.html).
-Written in 2002, its continued relevance demonstrates the long-term value of effective communication in reviews.
+Dr. Karl Wiegers is the only author I found who wrote about the social factors of code reviews.
+He summarizes his views nicely in his article, ["Humanizing Peer Reviews."](http://www.processimpact.com/articles/humanizing_reviews.html).Written in 2002, its continued relevance demonstrates the long-term value of effective communication.

 *This article was edited by [Samantha Mason](https://www.upwork.com/fl/samanthamason).
 Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*